Paroxysmal supraventricular tachycardia: Invasive treatment

 Radiofrequency catheter ablation (RFCA) is a safe and effective treatment in both adults and children.
 RFCA is considered a minimally invasive procedure rather than surgery.
 It does not involve making large incisions or opening up the chest cavity.
 Instead, it is performed using thin catheters that are inserted through blood vessels and guided to the heart.
 The catheter delivers radiofrequency energy to specific areas of the heart to disrupt abnormal electrical pathways causing arrhythmias.
 While it may require mild sedation or local anesthesia, it doesn't typically involve extensive cutting or suturing of tissue associated with traditional surgical procedures.

-Over the decade of 2010s, there have been significant advancements in catheter ablation techniques for ventricular arrhythmias, including improved mapping methods like ultra-high density mapping and innovative energy sources like electroporation.
+Over the decade of 2010s, there have been significant advancements in catheter ablation techniques for ventricular arrhythmias, including improved mapping methods like ultra-high density mapping and new energy sources like electroporation.
 New types of catheters, such as lattice and saline-enhanced radiofrequency catheters, provide more precise and longer-lasting tissue damage.
 Additionally, cardiac imaging technologies like MRI can help identify abnormal areas causing arrhythmias and evaluate the success of the ablation procedure.